Skip to main content

 Lake Michigan trout and salmon are unable to reproduce successfully in Wisconsin streams.
 As a result, DNR fisheries crews collect eggs and milt from spawning fish to create the next generation of steelhead to challenge anglers.

-Learn more: Steelhead Spawning at Root River Steelhead Facility.
+Learn more about steelhead spawning at the Root River Steelhead Facility.

 Sign up to receive updates on the Root River Steelhead Facility.